Androp0v/Androp0v/README.md

 ### Hello there 👋
 Physics BSc.
-Currently studing both a MSc in High Performance Computing and a MSc in Medical Physics.
+Currently studing a MSc in High Performance Computing.
 Experienced in the field of numerical simulations and statistical modeling in scientific applications.
 Working as an iOS Developer.